acmorin912/KBS_LTER_Crop_microbiome/README.md

       ex) 2022/stems/working_codes -OR we can do- 2022/working_codes

 As time goes on, we can find what works for us to share things.
-Between us collaborators, the MSU HPCC (a great way to combine files and download to upload here), and pushing things from Rstudio to here without having to download, we should be good!
+Between us collaborators, the MSU HPCC (a great way to combine files and download to upload here), and pushing things from Rstudio to here without having to download, we should be good!!!